 It is two from two for director Lee Kyoung-mi, who appears earlier in this list for Crush and Blush, again teaming up with Park Chan-wook to superb effect here.
 The Truth Beneath follows Kim Yeon-hong (Son Ye-jin) and her young politician husband (Kim Joo-hyuk).
 Just days before the election, the pair's daughter goes missing, leading Yeon-hong down a twisted path of discovery.

 Utterly riveting, packed with suspense, Son Ye-jin also provides a simply brilliant performance to bring everything together.
-Captivating throughout, its final act is enough to leave you staggering from your seat at its conclusion.
+Captivating throughout, its final act is enough to leave you staggering from your seat.
+READ OUR FULL REVIEW

 This lively and engaging rom-com boasts several dramatic facets.
 When the secret relationship of two bank colleagues ends, a toxic aftermath ensues.
 Interactions between the pair and their individual actions are churlish, selfish and outright malignant.
 Not just to each other either, but to those in the blast zone of their spiteful attacks too.

 The debut feature for Roh Deok, a script editor for the wild and hilarious masterpiece Save the Green Planet!
 (2003), who demonstrates considerable directorial chops here and a willingness to blend styles.
 READ OUR FULL REVIEW

 The second Yim Soon-rye film on this list after Little Forest is a bittersweet drama which does a brilliant job of depicting ordinary modern day Koreans.
 The film's title refers to a band going nowhere.
 After another poor gig, the saxophonist quits and the three remaining band members try to trudge on, heading to the lead singer's hometown, Suanbo, to see if their fortunes can change.